AyushRaturi/Weather-app-js/README.md

 - If weather data doesn't load, check your internet connection.
 - Make sure your browser supports JavaScript.
+- Ensure all dependencies are installed.
+- Review shell or Docker logs for errors.

+## Contact & Support
+For questions, issues, or feature requests:
-- For issues, open an issue in the [GitHub Issues](https://github.com/AyushRaturi/Weather-app-js/issues) tab.
+- Open an issue on the [GitHub Issues page](https://github.com/AyushRaturi/Weather-app-js/issues)
+- Email: ayushraturi6679@gmail.com

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.